 On developing properties, a permit may also be required for trees that are not being removed but need retention and protection.

-You can use the City's interactive map to check for ESA or RMZ.
+You can use the City's interactive map to check for ESA or RMZ locations.

 Unauthorized tree removal may result in fines, doubled fees, forfeiture of securities, and additional replacement.